xcesco/ic_launcher_exporter/README.md

 ic_launcher_exporter script for Photoshop
 ==========================================

+This script for Photoshop help you to create directly from a PSD file the collection of images to create:

+ - icons for launcher
+ - icons for notification area

-This script for Photoshop help you to create directly from a PSD file the collection of images to use as ic_launcher in Android applications development within Eclipse with ADT plugin or Android studio IDE.
-The icons generated cover following resolution (for dpi-density):
+Icons can be used in Android applications development within Eclipse with ADT plugin or Android studio IDE.
+The icons generated cover following resolution (for dpi-density) for launcher icons:

- - **ldpi**: 36 x 36 px
  - **mdpi**: 48 x 48 px
  - **hdpi**: 72 x 72 px
  - **xhdpi**: 96 x 96 px
  - **xxhdpi**: 144 x 144 px
  - **xxxhdpi**: 192 x 192 px

+And for notification area icons:

+ - **mdpi**: 24 x 24 px
+ - **hdpi**: 36 x 36 px
+ - **xhdpi**: 44 x 44 px
+ - **xxhdpi**: 66 x 66 px
+ - **xxxhdpi**: 88 x 88 px

 Installation
 ------------